utopianinc/utopian-labs-sdk/README.md

-# Utopian Labs Typescript SDK
+# Utopian Labs TypeScript SDK

-The Utopian Labs Typescript SDK provides convenient access to the Utopian Labs API from applications written in server-side JavaScript.
+The Utopian Labs TypeScript SDK provides convenient access to the Utopian Labs API from applications written in server-side TypeScript.

 ## Documentation

-See the [`utopian-labs` API docs](https://docs.utopianlabs.ai/) for Node.js.
+See the [`utopianlabs` API docs](https://docs.utopianlabs.ai/) for Node.js.

 ## Requirements

-Node 12 or higher.
+Node 20 or higher.

 ## Installation